xxwilliam/assignment-1/README.md

 <h3>OVER VIEW;</H3>

 <p>A module fitted to a motor vehicle to help stop it getting stolen.
-The G,E,C,A stands for Gps tracking, Engine
+The<b> G,E,C,A.</b> Stands for Gps tracking, Engine
 immobiliser, Camera, Alarm.
 The GPS will keep a log of the vehicle's location, Engine immobiliser will disable the engine, lock doors and win windows, Cameras will record from